Walk to King Island from Wellington Point

 Helpful Tips for the Walk to King Island

 Here are all the things we wish we knew before walking to King Island with our kids.
 Timing your trip for when the low tide falls close to sunrise promises you not only a spectacular view but also a prime car spot.
 As Wellington Point is popular for many reasons the car parking spots during the day can fill up fast so getting there as the sun comes up means you can pretty much yell dibs to any spot you like.
+Of course, if you’re not up for such an early start, low tide in the afternoon is also a beautiful experience.
 You can check out high and low tide times for Wellington Point on the Willy Weather site.
-Also as mentioned earlier, don’t leave your stay on King Island for too long to allow plenty of time to get back before the tide gets too high.
+Also, as mentioned earlier, don’t leave your stay on King Island too long so that you can allow plenty of time to get back before the tide gets too high.
 You will see lots of other families who will begin to move back as the tide comes in, if you are anxious then just leave as others are leaving.

 It’s also a good idea to make sure you apply plenty of sunscreen and wear some suitable water shoes/thongs.
 The walk is quite exposed to the sun and the pathway can get pretty thick with shell grit as you get closer to the island side.